-Dr. Gould is the Martin Bucksbaum Distinguished University Chair, Professor of Cardiovascular Medicine — and Executive Director of the Weatherhead P.E.T.
+Dr. Gould is the Martin Bucksbaum Distinguished University Chair, Professor of Cardiovascular Medicine, and Executive Director of the Weatherhead P.E.T.
 Center for Preventing and Reversing Atherosclerosis at McGovern.

 Over the past 45 years, Dr. Gould’s research established the foundations for current imaging of coronary artery disease now used worldwide including the concepts of Coronary Flow Reserve, pharmacologic stress imaging of coronary blood flow, the quantitative analysis of the coronary angiogram, cardiac positron emission tomography, fractional flow reserve at coronary angiogram for guiding stents, physiologic severity of coronary disease to guide stents or bypass surgery, and prevention or reversal of coronary atherosclerosis by comprehensive pharmacologic treatment and healthy living.

-- Funding For: HeartSee software
+- Overview: Research Project, and HeartSee software